iom/project_drafter/README.md

  - What are the hypotheses explaining why it is thought that the implementation of activities will lead to the achievement of outputs, why the achievement of outputs will influence the achievement of outcomes, and why the achievement of outcomes will contribute to the project objective?

 2. Who are the stakeholders?
 - Why is IOM best placed to address the problem?
-What is IOM’s added value/comparative advantage in implementing the project?
-What special skills, knowledge and/or capacities does IOM have to justify its involvement?
+- What is IOM's added value/comparative advantage in implementing the project?
+- What special skills, knowledge and/or capacities does IOM have to justify its involvement?
 - Which other stakeholders would be involved in the project, and why are they required for the project to succeed?
 - Consider gender and age when identifying stakeholders and strive for stakeholders who are representative of the target population.

 3. How will the project address the following cross-cutting themes of rights-based approach to programming, gender mainstreaming, environmental sensitivity and sustainability, sustainability of project results, principled humanitarian action and mainstreaming protection in crisis response?